jellydn/blog/posts/create-and-apply-git-patch-from-a-commit-hash.md

 ---
-date: 08/12/2020 2:35 PM +0800
+date: '08/12/2020 2:35 PM +0800'
 tag:
     - Git
     - TIL
 author: Dung Huynh
-hero_image: '/static/til.jpeg'
+hero_image: /static/til.jpeg
 title: '#TIL 2 - Create and apply git patch from a commit hash'
-description: 'Create a path from other branch and apply to your working branch'
+description: Create a path from other branch and apply to your working branch
+_template: post
 ---

 Create a patch from master then apply to work branch